cptvalleyberg84/universe-of-tempus/README.md

     - website was sent to members of family and friends and tested in different browsers, phones and computers.

 + **Compatibility**
-    + To confirm funcitonality in different environments, the website was tested on:
+    + To confirm functionality in different environments, the website was tested on:
         - Desktop
             - Firefox
             - Ms Edge Browser